UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/functions_python.md

 :::

-::::challenge{id=passing-lists-to-functions, title="Passing Lists to Functions"}
+::::challenge{id=passing-lists-to-functions title="Passing Lists to Functions"}

 We have seen previously that functions are not able to change the value of a variable which is used as their argument.